-The following numbers apply to grants and scholarships largely provided by College of Charleston.
+The stats below refer to aid that is provided by College of Charleston.

-46.0% of first year students (850 total) were offered scholarships at College of Charleston, averaging $6,236 per student.
-This puts it in the top 40th percentile of all schools in the nation.
+54% of new students (1108 total) were given scholarships at College of Charleston, averaging $8,549.00 per student.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The below chart shows grant and scholarship distributions by family income for first year students receiving any kind of federal Title IV assistance, such as Federal PLUS loans.
+The next table demonstrates grant and scholarship distributions by income level for freshmen getting any form of federally-funded Title IV aid, which includes Federal PLUS loans.